Generic selectors

 Post Type Selectors

-Sophie is Head of the Peripheral Interface Neuromodulation Research Program at the Bionics Institute and is a Principal Research Fellow (honorary) at the University of Melbourne.
+Sophie is Head of Vagus Nerve Stimulation Centre of Excellence (VNS CoE) at the Bionics Institute and is a Principal Research Fellow (honorary) at the University of Melbourne.

 She completed her PhD in neuroscience at the University of Western Australia (2010-2013), then moved to the University of Melbourne (2013-2015) as a Research Fellow and later to the Bionics Institute (2015-present).